KanishqGarg/TechValens-Intern/README.md

-  ChatBot using Intent Mapping: https://github.com/KanishqGarg/Chatbot_Intent used logistic regression to Map questions to tags and then responses accordingly from the intent file
+  ChatBot using Intent Mapping: https://github.com/KanishqGarg/Chatbot_Intent used logistic regression to Map questions to tags and then responses accordingly from the intent file NLP : preprocessed text using TextBlob nltk and spacy libraries to correct spelling remove punctuations ,lemmantization and stemming, Tokenised text into sentences and words, Performed Sentiment analysis using   libraries like VaderSentiment, TextBlob, sentiment analyzer, Made a text summarizer model using pytestrank library, also performed NER(Name entity Recognition) using spacy
+  Made a text parapharsing detector using Spacy text similarity function, all-MiniLM-L6-v2 Sentence transformer preprocessed using TextBlob nltk and spacy